ePages-de/restdocs-api-spec/README.md

 ### Rest Assured

 Spring REST Docs also supports REST Assured to write tests that produce documentation.
 We currently have not tried REST Assured with our project.

-### Maven plugin

-Currently only a gradle plugin exists.